WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Notes/Week 05/9-17 Notes.md

 ### Warning!
 - Poorly crafted visualizations can be difficult to understand
-- More importantly--poorly crafted visualizations can be (often unintentionally) misleading!
+- More importantly--poorly crafted visualizations can be (often unintentionally) misleading!x